 According to Hootsuite statistics, 97% of pins are unbranded.

 You spend a lot of time perfecting your boards, optimizing your content, and creating the perfect image to share – make sure people know where it’s coming from!

-Using high quality, sharp photos with your personalized branding helps you stand out from the crowd.
-Include your product name, logo, style, or brand colors in your images.
+Using high quality, sharp photos with your personalized branding helps your business stand out from the crowd.
+Include your product name, business logo, style, or brand colors in your images.
 Don’t be afraid to let people know who you are.

 Did you know that 45% of all women online use Pinterest compared to men at only 17%?
 Pinterest demographics skew mostly female.